hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Given your postgres database, Hasura can automatically generate a GraphQL schema and process GraphQL queries and mutations.

-How does Hasura know which tables and views in which schema, and how to "connect" them so that they form a "graph" over which queries and mutations should be allowed?
+How does Hasura know which tables and views in which schema, and how to ``connect`` them so that they form a ``graph`` over which queries and mutations should be allowed?

 Here's what Hasura does under the hood: